-Before enabling a Supervisor Cluster and configuring namespaces, create storage policies for all three types of storage that your Kubernetes environment needs: ephemeral storage, container image storage, and persistent storage.
+Before enabling a Supervisor Cluster and configuring namespaces, create storage policies for persistent storage.
 The storage policies are based on the storage requirements communicated to you by the DevOps engineers.
-See Create Storage Policies for vSphere with Tanzu.Note: Do not delete the storage policy from vCenter Server or a Supervisor Namespace when a persistent volume claim with the corresponding storage class is running in the namespace.
+See Create Storage Policies for vSphere with Tanzu.Note: Do not delete the storage policy from vCenter Server or a vSphere Namespace when a persistent volume claim with the corresponding storage class is running in the namespace.
 This recommendation also applies to Tanzu Kubernetes clusters.
-Do not delete the storage policy if a Tanzu Kubernetes cluster pod is using the storage class for its storage.

-- Provide storage resources to the DevOps engineers by assigning the storage policies to the Supervisor Cluster and namespace, and by setting storage limits.
-For information about changing storage policy assignments, see Change Storage Settings on the Supervisor Cluster and Change Storage Settings on a Namespace.
-For information on setting limits, see Configure Limitations on Kubernetes Objects on a Namespace.
+- Provide storage resources to the DevOps engineers by assigning the storage policies to the namespace and by setting storage limits.
+For information about changing storage policy assignments, see Change Storage Settings on a Namespace.
+For information on setting limits, see Configure Limitations on Kubernetes Objects in a vSphere Namespace.